labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/step3.md

 # Class Variables and Inheritance

-In this step, we'll explore how class variables work with inheritance and how they can be used as a customization mechanism.
+In this step, we're going to explore how class variables interact with inheritance and how they can serve as a mechanism for customization.
+In Python, inheritance allows a subclass to inherit attributes and methods from a base class.
+Class variables are variables that belong to the class itself, not to any specific instance of the class.
+Understanding how these work together is crucial for creating flexible and maintainable code.

 ## Class Variables in Inheritance

-When a subclass inherits from a base class, it also inherits the class variables.
-However, a subclass can override these class variables to change behavior without affecting the base class.
-This is a powerful way to customize subclass behavior.
+When a subclass inherits from a base class, it automatically gets access to the base class's class variables.
+However, a subclass has the ability to override these class variables.
+By doing so, the subclass can change its behavior without affecting the base class.
+This is a very powerful feature as it allows you to customize the behavior of a subclass according to your specific needs.

 ## Creating a Specialized Stock Class

-Let's create a subclass of `Stock` called `DStock` (Decimal Stock) that uses the `Decimal` type for price values instead of `float`.
-This can be useful for financial calculations where precision is critical.
+Let's create a subclass of the `Stock` class.
+We'll call it `DStock`, which stands for Decimal Stock.
+The main difference between `DStock` and the regular `Stock` class is that `DStock` will use the `Decimal` type for price values instead of `float`.
+In financial calculations, precision is extremely important, and the `Decimal` type provides more accurate decimal arithmetic compared to `float`.

-Create a new file called `decimal_stock.py` with the following content:
+To create this subclass, we'll create a new file named `decimal_stock.py`.
+Here's the code you need to put in this file:

 ```python
 # decimal_stock.py